acerbilab/pybads/README.md

 # PyBADS: Bayesian Adaptive Direct Search in Python

 ## What is it?
-PyBads is a Python implementation of the Bayesian Adaptive Direct Search (BADS) algorithm for solving difficult and moderate expensive optimization problems, originally implemented [in MATLAB](https://github.com/lacerbi/bads).
+PyBads is a Python implementation of the Bayesian Adaptive Direct Search (BADS) algorithm for solving difficult and mildly expensive optimization problems, originally implemented [in MATLAB](https://github.com/lacerbi/bads).
 BADS has been intensively tested for fitting a variety of computational models, and is currently being used in many computational labs around the world (see [Google Scholar](https://scholar.google.co.uk/scholar?cites=7209174494000095753&as_sdt=2005&sciodt=0,5&hl=en) for many example applications).

-In our benchmark with real model-fitting problems, BADS performed on par or better than many other common and state-of-the-art optimizers, such as `fminsearch`, `fmincon`, and `cmaes` as shown in the original paper presented at NeurIPS in 2017 [[1](#references-and-citation)].
+In a benchmark with real model-fitting problems, BADS performed on par or better than many other common and state-of-the-art optimizers, as shown in the original paper presented at NeurIPS in 2017 [[1](#references-and-citation)].

-BADS requires no specific tuning and runs off-the-shelf like other built-in MATLAB optimizers such as `fminsearch`.
+PyBADS requires no specific tuning and runs off-the-shelf like other Python optimizers (e.g., `scipy.optimize.minimize`).

 ## Documentation
 The full documentation is available at: https://acerbilab.github.io/pybads/